Prince-1917/Image-Slider_-HTML-CSS-/readme.md

-# Image Clip Animation
+# Image Slider

-This project is a simple HTML and CSS based image clip animation.
+This project is a simple HTML and CSS based image slider.
 It displays a series of images with a circular clip-path animation effect controlled by radio buttons.

 ## Files